 While waiting in Foggia, I met a local man at the transient hotel where we stayed.
 He happened to speak English and told me he worked for the Air Force in town.
 I told him about my family and where we originated from.
 His eyes widened.
 Incredibly, not only was he from San Marco and knew my parents, he lived in Long Island City—my own small Queens neighborhood!—before the war and was friendly with many of my neighbors back home.
 He urged me to go with him to San Marco to meet my many relatives there, including an aunt and cousins.
 But I was scheduled to leave the next morning, and told him I would come back to visit soon.

-On my way back to base, I thought a lot about my mother back home and father and the unbelievable chain of events that brought me so close to where they came from.
+On my way back to base, I thought a lot about my father and my mother back home and the unbelievable chain of events that brought me so close to where they came from.
 I also thought how lucky I and my crew were to escape with our lives and the kindness of the people I met in Italy.
-I never did make it back to San Marco in Lamis.
-But in many ways because of my intense connection to the people there, I felt that I did.
+In many ways because of my intense connection to the people there, I felt that I had found a new home.

 Frank Ciavarella, radio operator